Packaging and Packaging Waste Regulation

 At a glance

-The EU Packaging and Packaging Waste Regulation (PPWR) will soon replace the Packaging and Packaging Waste Directive (PPWD) as the centerpiece of EU legislation on packaging and packaging waste.
+Entering 2025, the EU Packaging and Packaging Waste Regulation (PPWR) has officially replaced the Packaging and Packaging Waste Directive (PPWD) as the centerpiece of EU legislation on packaging and packaging waste.
 The objectives of the Regulation are to continuously improve the environmental performance of packaging and to facilitate the correct functioning of the EU Internal Market, thereby protecting the free circulation of packaging and packaged goods in all EU Member States.

-The Regulation will introduce strong recycling requirements for packaging, including design for recycling criteria applicable from January 2030, and a recyclability at scale obligation taking effect from January 2035.
-It will also contain new measures to reduce, reuse, and recycle packaging and put forth design requirements that cater to a wide range of packaging materials and packaged goods.
+The Regulation introduces recyclability requirements for all packaging, including design for recycling criteria applicable from January 2030, and a recyclability at scale obligation taking effect from January 2035.
+It also contains new measures to prevent and reduce packaging waste generation, reuse and recycled content targets, and puts forth design requirements that cater to a wide range of packaging materials and packaged goods.

 EUROPEN believes that the adoption of the PPWR represents a real milestone in the process of moving towards a sustainable packaging supply chain in Europe.
 Our members have already embarked on an innovation journey to ensure a sustainable future for packaging.
-They are developing optimal packaging solutions preventing resource depletion, product and food waste and packaging entering the environment.
-They are also driving the uptake of innovative packaging design for increased reuse and recycling, and contributing to the development of new sorting, collection and recycling technologies.
+They are developing optimal packaging solutions to prevent resource depletion, product and food waste, and packaging entering the environment.
+They are also driving the uptake of innovative packaging design for increased reuse and recycling, and contributing to the development of new sorting, collection, and recycling technologies.

 Our position